 - PQRS 433: Proportion of Patients Sustaining a Major Viscus Injury at the Time of Any Pelvic Organ Prolapse Repair (Domain: Patient Safety)

 - PQRS 434: Proportion of Patients Sustaining A Ureter Injury at the Time of any Pelvic Organ Prolapse Repair (Domain: Patient Safety)

-The AUGS Urogynecology Quality Registry, AQUIRE, is a national Urogynecology-focused qualified registry designed to measure and report healthcare quality and patient outcomes.
-The AQUIRE Registry has been developed by urogynecologists for urogynecologists.
+The AUGS Urogynecology Quality Registry, ACQUIRE, is a national Urogynecology-focused qualified clinical data registry designed to measure and report healthcare quality and patient outcomes.
+The ACQUIRE Registry has been developed by urogynecologists for urogynecologists.
 Through the aggregation and organization of clinical, and patient-reported outcomes, the Registry will provide participants with benchmarking tools to monitor your outcomes compared to your peers and identify areas for continued improvement.
-The CMS Qualified Registry option allows for, pass-through, to submit quality measures to CMS as part of the CMS PQRS program, but is still active for 2017 QPP reporting.

 Resources from the AUGS Quality Committee

 Toolkit: Everything You Wanted to Know about Quality Reporting and Were Afraid to Ask